-Terrorism isn’t the destruction of a building.
+Terrorism is bigger than the destruction of a building.
 Terrorism changes your priorities far more than it changes your skyline.
-Terrorism plunders everything because of that singular necessity: survival.
+Terrorism plunders everything in service to that singular necessity: survival.

-It begins with a loss of equilibrium.
-Your brain feels like it’s melting into fluid and is becoming unmoored from your skull.
-As the room spins, your hearing and eyesight no longer convey faithful representations of the space and sounds around you.
-Finally, if these signals accurately represent what’s going on within the wiring that is your brain, you sense nothing at all, and you won’t until you regain consciousness.
+It begins with the loss of equilibrium.
+Your brain feels like it’s unmooring from your skull, melting into fluid; the room spins around you.
+Your hearing, too, struggles to maintain its grip on reality.
+If these signals accurately represent the short-circuiting that’s going on within the wiring that is your brain, you then sense nothing at all, and you won’t until you regain consciousness.

 As you embrace your foggy cognizance, you are sleepy, very sleepy, and you should be.
-Your brain just ran a five minute marathon and has nothing left to spend.
+Your brain just ran a four minute marathon.
+It has nothing left to spend.
 Your body, too, has thrashed and pushed and contracted and contorted until it burned every ounce of fuel it had in reserve.
-Left with nothing, barely even thought, your bewilderment turns to calm.
-You fall asleep.
-You will wake an hour or two later and will feel as if you have never before experienced such complete and perfect rest.
+Left with nothing, barely even thought, your bewilderment turns to calm, and you sleep.
+You wake an hour or two later feeling as if you have never before experienced such complete and perfect rest.
 You have never felt better.

-I was nine years old when I experienced my first grand mal seizure.
-It occurred in a Chicago motel room in the winter of 1970, the day after my doctor changed my massive dose of prednisone and a week after an unforgiving head-first fall onto a concrete garage floor.
-Dr. Harrell said he didn’t know if it was one of those events or my newly diagnosed autoimmune disorder, dermatomyositis, that caused my epilepsy.
+The seizure followed a day after my doctor changed my massive dose of prednisone, a week after my body, severely weakened by disease, stumbled and slammed head first onto a garage’s unforgiving concrete floor.
+My doctor said he didn’t know if it was one of those two events or my newly diagnosed autoimmune disorder, dermatomyositis, that caused my epilepsy.
 It didn’t matter.
-That seizure and the ones which would follow, as much as my recent confinement to a wheelchair, would control my family’s life through my teens and into adulthood, not because the seizures were daily, but because their threat was.
+That seizure and the ones that followed, as much as my soon-to-be confinement to a wheelchair, would control my family’s life through my teens into early adulthood, not because the seizures were daily, but because their threat was.

-The quiet lasted a few minutes, or fifteen, or thirty; every episode was different, if always the same.
-The result, most days, was a clearing head and then a cautious return to the living room.
-But on some days, more days than anyone would want, I dropped into a ferocious convulsion as my parents looked on at their only child as I jerked and twisted and growled unaware, until I stilled and, in time, woke.
+The quiet lasted a few minutes, or fifteen, or thirty; every episode was different, but it was always the same.
+The result, most days, was a clear head and a cautious return to the living room.
+But other days my parents watched their only child convulse and jerk and twist and growl unaware, until I stilled.

-“Did I pass out?”
-I asked.
-Rarely came the answer I hoped for. ‟You did, but you’re okay now.
+Groggily, “Did I pass out?”
+Rarely came the answer I hoped for. ‟You’re okay now.
 Daddy and I are here.”
 Mother’s words were without fail gentle and never without her touch.
-Daddy smiled at me, motioned to her; she removed the cloth from my forehead.
-He disappeared, returned with the cloth freshly dampened and cooled, “Here you go.”
-His powerful voice was tender like Mother’s.
-She placed the cloth on my forehead.
-He sat on the bed, caressed my side, “How you feelin’, Pal?”
+Daddy motioned to her.
+She removed the cloth from my forehead and he disappeared from the room.
+He returned, handed Mother the cloth freshly cooled with water, and sat on the bed.
+His powerful voice was tender like Mother’s, “How you feelin’, Pal?”

 “I don’t know.”
 Words were too confusing.
 Answers impossible.

 “Why don’t you go back to sleep?”
-Mother asked. ‟I’ll be right here.”
+Mother said.
+“I’ll be here.”
 I drifted off.

 We believe as adults that we’re autonomous and strong.
-We dismiss the herd instinct we understood so well as children.
-We pretend there’s something more sacred than conformity.
+We dismiss the herd instinct we understood so well as children and imagine that individualism is somehow more sacred than conformity.
 But five minutes of uncontrolled shaking and writhing brings to mind nothing holy but everything sinister.
-Convulsions, the loss of control to chaotic unseen forces, are the bane of creatures who need conformity.
+Convulsions, the loss of control to unseen chaotic forces, are the bane of creatures who require conformity.
 People were feared for this, imprisoned for this, killed for this.
 And, when a child among children exhibits this demonic-like activity, our primitive nature is empowered; we are helpless before that kind of helplessness; especially scared are the young.
 Children observing this affliction become as afraid as the epileptic – afraid of the epileptic.

-“Your seizures aren’t anybody else’s business.”
-Daddy was firm, drilled that phrase into my head.
-Within his warning was the implication that people would think I was crazy, “They won’t understand.”
-I never seized in public, yet Daddy assured me that even the hint that I could would doom me.
-He was a private man and frequently urged me to keep family business within the family.
-But his admonitions to keep my secret our secret were different, pleading, like my exposure put us all at risk.
-I reached young adulthood before I understood.
+“People won’t understand,” Daddy said firmly.
+Though I never seized in public, there was within the urgency of his tone a warning: Even a hint that I might seize would doom me.
+My father was a private man who frequently urged me to keep our family business within the family.
+But his admonitions to keep my secret our secret were different, almost pleading, like my exposure put us all at risk.
+I was a young adult before I understood why.

 It happened in 1936, a car wreck on the outskirts of Granger, Texas.
-The vehicle flipped, and a teenage boy was thrown head first from the old convertible.
-My father’s first seizure followed.
-Another would see him kicked out of the military during the war in which his best friend died a hero.
+The vehicle flipped and a teenage boy was thrown head first from the old convertible.
+My father’s first seizure soon followed.
+Another would see him kicked out of the military during the war within which his best friend, my namesake, died.
 I don’t know how many more seizures there were or under what circumstances.
 He never told me.
-But I do know that they so terrorized him that our doctor in Michigan had no idea that he had ever convulsed.
-That secret was held by a Texas doctor who prescribed the medication that arrived at our home in unmarked white boxes from twelve hundred miles away.
-Yet, despite his decades of caution, that thing which Daddy fled had found him.
+But I do know their possibility so terrorized him that our doctor in Michigan had no idea that he had ever convulsed.
+That secret was held exclusively by a doctor in Texas who prescribed the medication that arrived in unmarked white boxes from twelve hundred miles away.
+Yet, despite decades of caution, of silence, of clandestine plane rides to Texas, that thing which Daddy fled still found him.
 In his son.
 For him to watch.

 Terrorism is unrelenting.